Fluance

 - ✓ Solid build quality

-- ✓ Great value in the $300 range
+- ✓ Great value for a mid-range deck

 What Could Be Better